phanerka/link-stash/Lediting/How to-/(in leditor)/add custom props & tiles & effects.md

 ##### Tile Visualizer #utils
 *Requires Java to be installed.*
 Shows how the tile will look in game.
-Allows to rotate around the tile.
+Allows to rotate the tile.
 Guide: [YT video](https://youtu.be/MoX6hXQZVMw)
 https://github.com/LudoCrypt/TileVisualizer/releases